dwnhgyl/LegendaryRL/World Reference Files/perks&&powers.md

 **Assassinate**: Unlocks a critical strike option with a +200% damage multiplier.
 If the enemy dies, their death does not make any extra noise (same sneak/hide malus as moving).
 If the attack deals sneak attack damage (such as against an unaware target) that damage is tripled as well.

 **Camoflage**: At the start of each mission, a number of "camoflage" items spawn on the floor of the level.
 Upon pick-up, these items disappear and grant you a small bonus to hide that will last until you leave the level.
 The number of camoflage items in a level depends on your Cunning.

+**Misdirection**: Enemies who become alerted but are NOT aware of the player's true location receive the "Distracted" debuff, lowering their sight and hearing scores by a significant amount.

 **Poisoncraft**: Damage dealt to enemies that is caused by the effects of coating a weapon with a potion is increased by a figure that scales with your Cunning.
 1 extra Potion of Poison is spawned on the floor of every mission.